autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 ### Planned stop

 The planned stop is a ordinary and predictable stop at the target position.
-As the vehicle approaches the stop position, this factor appears with status APPROACHING.
+As the vehicle approaches the stop position, this factor appears with a status of APPROACHING.
 And when the vehicle reaches that position and stops, the status will be STOPPED.
 The pose always indicates the stop position.